tliron/opengl-3d-vision-bridge/README.md

 Building the library and demo
 -----------------------------

-To build the library, you will need:
+Requirement:

-* C compiler: Tested using gcc, specifically the MinGW cross-compiling version (not tested with Visual C, but should work).
+* C compiler: Tested using gcc, specifically MinGW-win32 (not tested with Visual C, but should work).
 * [NVAPI](https://developer.nvidia.com/nvapi): Tested with version R331.
 * [Microsoft DirectX SDK](http://www.microsoft.com/en-us/download/details.aspx?id=6812): Tested with the June 2010 version.
 Note that you will need to unpack the enormous SDK in Windows.
 You definitely don't need the whole
 SDK: you only need the Direct3D headers and .lib files.
 * OpenGL bindings: I'm including cross-platform bindings I've created using the excellent [glLoadGen tool](https://bitbucket.org/alfonse/glloadgen/wiki/Home).
 However, bindings are highly customizable and specific to your usage.
-You can build your own using glLoadGen or modify the code to use whatever binding tool you prefer (e.g., [GLEW](http://glew.sourceforge.net/)).
+You can build your own custom bindings using glLoadGen or modify the code to use whatever binding tool you prefer (e.g., [GLEW](http://glew.sourceforge.net/)).

 To build the demo, you will also need:

 * [SDL 2](http://www.libsdl.org/)

-Note: The DirectX SDK headers won't compile anymore on recent versions of gcc's C compiler, but work fine when using its C++ compiler.
-Despite using the C++ compiler, our code is written in C and the resulting library will have a standard C ABI.
+Note: The DirectX SDK headers won't compile on recent versions of gcc's C compiler (they do compile on old ones!), but work fine when using a recent version of gcc's C++ compiler.
+Despite using the C++ compiler, the code is written in C and the resulting library has a standard C ABI.

 An example build script is included, named "build.sh".

 Obviously, you will have to run "wow.exe" on Windows with an NVIDIA GPU that supports 3D Vision.
-You also need to make sure that SDL2.dll is in the same directory as wow.exe.
+You also have to make sure that SDL2.dll is in the same directory as wow.exe.

 The demo is intentionally simple: it will show a simple red rectangle on a white background.
 Press "N" to toggle